The Second Dirichlet Eigenvalue is Simple on Every Non-equilateral Triangle, Part II: Nearly Equilateral Triangles: Preliminary

-The eigenfunction of the eigenvalue problem can also be well approximated by FEM solutions.
-Let us introduce distances to measure the error of approximated eigenfunctions.
-Given two subspaces $E$ and $\widehat{E}$ of $H^1_0(T)$, the directed distances $\delta_a,\delta_b$, $\bar{\delta}_a$ and $\bar{\delta}_b$ are defined by
+Let us introduce distances between subspaces of $H^1_0(T)$ to evaluate the error of numerical approximation of eigenspaces, as well as the perturbation of the eigenspace due to domain perturbations.
+Given two subspaces $E$ and $E^h$ of $H^1_0(T)$, the directed distances $\delta_a,\delta_b$, $\bar{\delta}_a$ and $\bar{\delta}_b$ are defined by

-The directed distances $\delta_a$ and $\delta_b$ are not symmetric in general, but if the two subspaces are of the same finite dimension, then $\delta_a$ and $\delta_b$ are symmetric.